 Local suppliers including Adare Farm and Rene Cusack fishmongers feature on menus that offer an extensive choice, with an emphasis on fish.
 Starters include seafood chowder, salmon and potato cakes and smoked salmon and prawns, while fish mains are grilled salmon, fish and chips and a succulent seafood pie full of fish with a light, crispy puff pastry topping.

 Meat lovers are also well catered for and many come here especially for the steaks, or you could try the sloppy steak sandwich (an unusual variation on the usual steak sandwich, with the meat slivered and bound in a pepper sauce, served in a toasted soft roll with chips and salad), lamb chilli wrap, or Bobby’s ultimate burger: 8 oz of Irish beef with a secret sauce.

 For dessert, you might enjoy Bobby’s Bushmills trifle, Baileys truffle cake or the house crumble.

 While the food is mainly traditional pub grub - which suits the sports-loving clientèle perfectly - everything is prepared freshly on site every day, tasty and well presented.
 Its popularity ensures there’s always a good buzz at Bobby Byrnes and the friendly and well trained staff make sure everyone is well looked after and enjoying their meals.

-The wine list is mainly New World with a nod to Italy and there’s an extensive range of beers too.
+The wine list is mainly New World with a nod to Italy and there’s an extensive range of beers, including Irish craft beers, too.